 In this case, there is sufficient provision for a physical and legal access to both of the proposed lots.
-Proposed Lots 1 and 2 will be served by an upgraded vehicle crossing to Kitchener Street and a shared driveway via rights of way.
+Proposed Lots 1 and 2 will be served by the existing vehicle crossing off Howard Street and a shared driveway via rights of way.